marknelsonengineer/empire/CONTRIBUTE.md

   - print_iomem_summary() and summarize_iomem() are not systematically tested.
 Everything underneath them are.
   - compose_iomem_summary() and sort_iomem_summary() are tested with validate_summary() which is called frequently in all the tests and at key places in the iomem module.

+## Unsorted Items

+Do a drawing that shows that we’ve created a macOS build system, a Windows build system, and Linux build system complete with directions on how to build each one.

 [Hungarian notation]: https://en.wikipedia.org/wiki/Hungarian_notation
 [clang-tidy]: https://releases.llvm.org/13.0.0/tools/clang/tools/extra/docs/clang-tidy/